 Which Refinancing Option is Right for You?

-Reducing Your Monthly Payments
+Making Your Payments Lower

-Are you wanting to cash out some of your equity in your refinance?
-Your house needs updating; your son has been accepted to college and needs tuition money; or you are taking your family on a cruise.
-So you'll want to qualify for a loan for more than the balance remaining on your existing mortgage loan.With this goal, you'll want If you've had your current mortgage for a number of years and/or have a loan with a high interest rate, you may be able to do this without increasing your monthly payment.
+Is "cashing out" your main purpose for your refinance?
+Your house needs improvements; your daughter has gone to college and needs tuition money; or you are taking your family on a cruise.
+So you will want to get a loan above the remaining balance on your current mortgage.With this goal, you want to need to qualify for a loan program for a bigger number than the balance remaining on your current mortgage loan.
+However, if your mortgage rate is high now and you've held it for a long time, you may be able to reach your goals without an increase in your mortgage payment.

-Curious about refinancing?
+Want to know more about refinancing your home?
 Give us a call: (732) 969-9300.